ljacobsson/samp-cli/README.md

 * For StepFunctions, you can select to re-run the input from a recent execution from the state machine.

 ```
-Usage: sampat invoke|in [options]
+Usage: samp invoke|in [options]

 Invokes a Lambda function or a StepFunctions state machine

 Options:
-  -s, --stack-name [stackName]  The name of the deployed stack.
-Optional if a samconfig.toml file is present
+  -s, --stack-name [stackName]  The name of the deployed stack
+  -r, --resource [resource]     The resource (function name or state machine ARN) to invoke.
+If not specified, you will be prompted to select one
   -pl, --payload [payload]      The payload to send to the function.
-Could be stringified JSON,
-                                a file path to a JSON file or the name of a shared test event.
-Optional
+Could be stringified JSON, a file path to a JSON file or the name of a shared test event
+  -l, --latest                  Invokes the latest request that was sent to the function (default: false)
-  -p, --profile [profile]       AWS profile to use.
-Optional (default: "default")
+  -p, --profile [profile]       AWS profile to use (default: "default")
   --region [region]             The AWS region to use.
-Falls back on AWS_REGION environment
-                                variable if not specified
+Falls back on AWS_REGION environment variable if not specified
   -h, --help                    display help for command
   ```